 This is a professionally led non-guided expedition for experienced mountaineers who want to work as part of a team to tackle the mountain.
 We say non-guided because our leader and climbing Sherpa team working with you will not be able to protect your every move.
 You must, therefore, have a broad base of mountaineering experience enabling you to be capable and willing to move between camps unassisted.
 You will have good support on the mountain from our leader and Sherpa team.

-- International flights from London (Flight inclusive package)
+- Estimated International flights from London (Flight inclusive package)

 - A British expedition team leader.
 Small groups may use a local leader.